irjudson/gdata2/README.txt

 * Un neuter the alteration queue
 * enter code for the creation of admin users from the gapps-provision file?
+* inserts into the google alias table appears to not check and see if they already exist

 Adding more Google Data apis to the bundle.
 # Apps APIs